Garuma25/OITapp/README.md

 # OITapp
-This is my converting to roman numbers app
+This is my "Convert RomanNum to Decimal"